 Visit open houses and auctions conducted by the agents you are considering and see if you feel comfortable with the selling techniques they use.
 And have a peek at their website – online presence is now an incredibly important factor in real estate, so make sure you will be represented well.

 As with finding a real estate agent and all other aspects of moving house, it pays to be organised.
-Before moving into your next home, get an idea of energy prices in the area by using our online energy calculator.
+Book your move to ensure that the lights and gas are on when you arrive.